 Situated at outskirts of Punakha Town and the opening time was 11 am to 1 pm and 3 pm to 5 pm.
 This Dzong is entry free.
 No tourists are allowable within beyond these hours (though locals will go inside).

-The Punakha Dzong is that the headquarters of Punakha District in Punakha, Bhutan.
-Constructed by Ngawang Namgyal, first Zhabdrung Rinpoche, in 1637–38, it is the second oldest and second largest dzong in Bhutan.
+The Punakha Dzong is in the headquarters of Punakha District which is constructed by Ngawang Namgyal, first Zhabdrung Rinpoche, in 1637–38, it is the second oldest and second largest dzong in Bhutan.
 Punakha Dzong was the executive center and therefore the seat of the govt of Kingdom of Bhutan till 1955 once the capital was transferred to Thimphu.

 The Dzong is located between the Pho Chhu (Male) and Mo Chhu(Female) river in the Punakha–valley.
 In view of the healthy climate within the region, Punakha is that the winter capital of the Kingdom of Bhutan.
 Jacaranda trees grow around the dzong, blooming with mauve flowers in the spring.